 2 pounds|907 grams ground beef (I use a mix of 3-week-aged chuck and sirloin, mixed with fresh chuck, short rib trim, and brisket.)

 3 yellow onions, diced

 For the breadcrumbs:

 ½ cup|40 grams finely grated aged white cheddar, such as Cabot Clothbound

 1 teaspoon hot Chinese mustard powder (mixed with water)

-5. Next, make the pickles.
-In a medium saucepan, combine the white vinegar, yellow onion, garlic, whole cloves, star anise, coriander and caraway seeds and 2 1/2 tablespoons of salt and bring just to a boil, stirring to dissolve the salt.
+- Next, make the pickles.
+In a medium saucepan, combine the white vinegar, yellow onion, garlic, whole cloves, star anise, coriander and caraway seeds and 2 ½ tablespoons of kosher salt and bring just to a boil, stirring to dissolve the salt.

-7. Next, make the beef patties.
+- Next, make the beef patties.
 I used a combo of 3 week-aged chuck and sirloin mixed with fresh chuck, short rib trim, and brisket.
 It was ground once using a medium sized die.
-Formed into 1.5 ounce square patties.
+Formed into 1.5-ounce square patties.